 Lake Kawaguchiko is the easiest of the Fuji Five Lakes to visit on a day trip from Tokyo.
-Located less than two hours west of Tokyo in Yamanashi prefecture, Lake Kawaguchiko is an onsen town offering some of the best views of Mt.
-Fuji.
+Located less than two hours west of Tokyo in Yamanashi prefecture, Lake Kawaguchiko is an onsen town offering some of the best views of Mount Fuji.

-Aside from enjoying the view of Mt.
-Fuji, there are other things to do around Lake Kawaguchiko.
+Aside from enjoying the view of Mount Fuji, there are other things to do around Lake Kawaguchiko.
 Some of the most popular include riding a cable car up the Mt.
 Fuji Panoramic Ropeway, admiring the silk kimonos at Kubota Itchiku Museum, and soaking in an onsen.
 The popular Fuji-Q Highland amusement park is near here as well.

 7. Fuji-Q Highland

 If fast roller coasters are your thing, then Fuji-Q Highland makes for a fun day trip from Tokyo.
 It’s one of Japan’s most popular amusement parks, known for its thrilling roller coaster rides and anime-themed attractions.
-It’s located about 5 km south of Lake Kawaguchiko so you can get terrific views of Mt.
-Fuji while screaming your head off at the apex of a roller coaster.
+It’s located about 5 km south of Lake Kawaguchiko so you can get terrific views of Mount Fuji while screaming your head off at the apex of a roller coaster.